 How gene therapy works

 The most common genes that are mutated in ALS — C9orf72, SOD1, TARDBP, and FUS — are known to cause damage by resulting in protein aggregates, or clumps.
-Silencing of the mutated copies of these genes is the subject of current research.
+The silencing of the mutated copies of these genes is the subject of current research.

 Delivery of nerve-supporting genes